beevomit/docTemplates/instructDocTemp.md

 * [ ] User added to Ubuntu OpenLDAP Server

-Add visual adds if necessary.
+Add visual aids if necessary.
 ```mermaid
 flowchart LR
 	A["Nightly Scheduled Task at 5:30am"] --> B{Test for New Input Files};